 Oh, and speaking of discerning…You know that rude Londoner stereotype?
 Just as accurate in the bars and clubs.
 It’s one big meat market out there so don’t take it personally.
 Much like gay guys in Paris, Milan and Tel Aviv, people here are almost aggressively direct and to the point.

 Gay Bars In Soho London

-G-A-Y Bar – A unmissable part of the fabric of gay London filled with a fun-loving and rather young crowd every night of the week.
+- Heaven Nightclub – A unmissable part of the fabric of gay London filled with a fun-loving and rather young crowd every night of the week.
 There are three floors, including a busy dance area and a slightly upscale basement to relax in.
-Very lively, cheap drinks and hot, cute guys continue to bring all the boys to G-A-Y. This, however, is one place to watch your pockets as wandering hands might not just be interested in what you are packing.
+Very lively, cheap drinks and hot, cute guys continue to bring all the boys here – as well as frequent performances.
+This, however, is one place to watch your pockets as wandering hands might not just be interested in what you are packing.
 Also, the home of the heaven gay dance party held every weekend.

 Other Gay Bars In London